paesanilab/Data_Repository/NU-1500/README.md

 Remark:

 It should be noted that DLPOLY_2 and LAMMPS have different conventions of the same functional forms.
+As a result, the force field parameters documented in the Supporting Information are converted to align LAMMPS convention in LAMMPS input files.